patrikx3/ramdisk/README.md

   * Timer
   * Suspend
   * RAM disk to HDD
-* Linux, Unix, BSD, macOS
+* Linux for sure, easy to extend for Unix, BSD, macOS
   * Should might need some tuning, but the functions are there, I just only tested in Linux.

 ## Intel Optane